red, black, and green: a blues

 type: set design

-Throughout the spring and fall of 2011, I worked on the design and fabrication of the set for Marc Bamuthi Joseph's performace red, black & GREEN: a blues.
+The design and fabrication of the set for Marc Bamuthi Joseph's performace red, black & GREEN: a blues took place throughout the spring and fall of 2011.
 The framework for the set, a grouping of four structures that would represent four different cities (Chicago, Houston, New York City, Oakland), and seasons (summer, fall, winter, spring), and performers/practices (Theaster Gates, Traci Tolmaire, Tommy Shepard, Bamuthi), grew out of a collaboration between Gates and Bamuthi.

 The structures themselves then each became an individual room or part of a house that, when assembled, became a complete house.
 Each of these modular rooms are set on large casters, and can be rearranged in many configurations.
 In this way, the set becomes a sort of fifth character on stage as the performers push and pull them, dance and climb on them, inhabit and imbue them with life the way we do in our own homes.